Earn your Psychology degree from NWCDD.

 Why Sheridan College?

-• Choose your classes such as general psychology, research methods, abnormal psychology, social psychology, developmental psychology, and biological psychology.
+• Complete your foundational study in Psychology with classes including general psychology, research methods, psychopathology, social psychology, child development, and biological psychology.

 • Our graduates have gone on to earn bachelor’s and master’s degrees in psychology, social work, counseling, and more.